Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

-Now suppose that the result holds for $T''$ and we wish to prove the result for $T'$, where $T''=T' \setminus y$ and $y$ is a leaf of $T'$.
+Now suppose that the result holds for $T''$, where $T''=T' \setminus y$ and $y$ is a leaf of $T'$ and we wish to prove the result for $T'$.
 Suppose $y$ is adjacent to $x$ in $T'$.
 We need to show that the function $f$ exists.
 By induction with $T,T''$ there is a function $g$ satisfying the properties in the statement.
 Let $f=g^{k}$ i.e. the composition of $g$ $k$ times, where $k$ is the number outputted by Lemma~\ref{lem:tree2} using $T$ and $T''$.